-As the pandemic may have wiped business strategy slates clean and each organisation taking its new path, it is even more important that businesses re-evaluate business models and consider adopting new and more relationship-based business models.
+As the pandemic may have wiped business strategy slates clean and each organization taking its new path, it is even more important that businesses re-evaluate business models and consider adopting new and more relationship-based business models.
 This will entail ensuring that businesses are still providing value to customers, healthy working relationships are preserved, legal compliance is maintained and that overall sustainability is achieved.

-All teams should be focused on investing the lessons learned back into the enterprise to reset strategy and build resilience as businesses respond to the pandemic throughout the recovery stage and finally to have a renewed strategy to a whole new normal operating environment.
-As this is done, the following elements should be taken into thought to guide strategies as businesses cope up with new challenges;
+All teams should be focused on investing the lessons learned back into the enterprise to reset strategy and build resilience as businesses respond to the pandemic throughout the recovery stage and finally to have a renewed strategy for a whole new normal operating environment.
+As this is done, the following elements should be taken into thought to guide strategies as businesses cope with new challenges;

 Diversification of the financial reporting environment

 Many companies are facing financial reporting challenges during coronavirus pandemic times due to limitless Financial Reporting considerations related to Covid-19 and the Economic decline induced by the pandemic.
-Those include preparation of forward-looking cash-flow estimates, recoverability and impairment of assets, accounting for financial assets, going concern analyses among others.
+These include preparation of forward-looking cash-flow estimates, recoverability and impairment of assets, accounting for financial assets, and going concern analyses among others.
 These have caused financial reporting delays as accountants seek more time to deal with all the problems, especially as many of them are forced to work remotely and are away from their colleagues.
-This presents companies with a need to empower their teams and to engage their financial consultants considerably in order to keep up with changes in financial reporting requirements as much as possible.
+This presents companies with a need to empower their teams and engage their financial consultants considerably in order to keep up with changes in financial reporting requirements as much as possible.

 Keeping up with legislation

 The business landscape is changing at a rapid pace, governments are releasing new regulations that affect business owners almost on a daily basis.
-These include laws on emergency prevention and control, tax laws, Acts that govern tenancy relationships, employment laws among others.
-It is therefore paramount that business owners monitor news from local and international sources on a daily basis so as to understand and follow up with new legislations and changes.
-Most importantly, information should be obtained from official and trusted sources such as national broadcasting media, official government websites, bank representatives, financial and tax consultants and professional bodies within the business network.
+These include laws on emergency prevention and control, tax laws, Acts that govern tenancy relationships, and employment laws among others.
+It is therefore paramount that business owners monitor news from local and international sources on a daily basis so as to understand and follow up with new legislation and changes.
+Most importantly, information should be obtained from official and trusted sources such as national broadcasting media, official government websites, bank representatives, financial and tax consultants, and professional bodies within the business network.